tomtomcrypto/stlos/README.md

 `npx hardhat sourcify  --network testnet`

 After that you should transfer ownership of those contracts to the `prods.evm` linked EVM address for configuration of the `lockDuration` and `maxDeposits` variables.
-Follow our [native-to-evm-escrow-example](https://github.com/telosnetwork/native-to-evm-escrow-example) repository for an example of how to propose a multisig that calls an EVM contract function.
+Follow our [native-to-evm-escrow-example](https://github.com/telosnetwork/native-to-evm-escrow-example) repository for an example of how to propose a multisig that calls a function of our TelosEscrow contract.

 ### exrsrv.tf